iris-edu/gmv/README.md

 CREDITS:

-    - Chuck Ammon, Professor of Geosciences at Penn State’s original concept and visualizations.
+    - Chuck Ammon, Professor of Geosciences at Penn State original concept and visualizations.
-    - Bob Woodward at IRIS – adapted the visualization code to MATLAB.
+    - Bob Woodward at IRIS - adapted the visualization code to MATLAB.
     - IRIS DMC Data products expanded and enhanced the MATLAB code.
     - IRIS DMC Data products Python code conversion.